andreaulicna/42_Inception/README.md

 **Script to create database**
 ```
 #!bin/sh

-# Check if the MySQL "mysql" system database directory does not exist
+if [ ! -d "/var/lib/mysql/mysql" ]; then													# Check if the MySQL "mysql" system database directory does not exist
-if [ ! -d "/var/lib/mysql/mysql" ]; then

-		# Change ownership of the MySQL data directory to the mysql user and group
+		chown -R mysql:mysql /var/lib/mysql													# Change ownership of the MySQL data directory to the mysql user and group
-		chown -R mysql:mysql /var/lib/mysql

-		# Initialize the MySQL data directory and create system tables
+		mysql_install_db --basedir=/usr --datadir=/var/lib/mysql --user=mysqil --rpm			# Initialize the MySQL data directory and create system tables
-		mysql_install_db --basedir=/usr --datadir=/var/lib/mysql --user=mysql --rpm

-		# Create a temporary file and store its name in tfile
+		tfile=`mktemp`																		# Create a temporary file and store its name in tfile
-		tfile=`mktemp`
-		# If the temporary file was not created successfully, exit with an error
+		if [ ! -f "$tfile" ]; then															# If the temporary file was not created successfully, exit with an error
-		if [ ! -f "$tfile" ]; then
 				return 1
 		fi
 fi

-# Check if the "wordpress" database does not exist
+if [ ! -d "/var/lib/mysql/wordpress" ]; then												# Check if the "wordpress" database does not exist
-if [ ! -d "/var/lib/mysql/wordpress" ]; then

-		# Create a new SQL script file with commands to configure the MySQL server
+		cat << EOF > /tmp/create_db.sql														# Create a new SQL script file with commands to configure the MySQL server
-		cat << EOF > /tmp/create_db.sql
 USE mysql; 																					# Switch to the mysql system database
 FLUSH PRIVILEGES; 																			# Reload the grant tables in memory
 DELETE FROM     mysql.user WHERE User=''; 													# Remove anonymous users
 DROP DATABASE test; 																		# Drop the default test database
 DELETE FROM mysql.db WHERE Db='test' OR Db='test\\_%'; 										# Remove privileges on test database
 DELETE FROM mysql.user WHERE User='root' AND Host NOT IN ('localhost', '127.0.0.1', '::1'); # Remove remote root access
 ALTER USER 'root'@'localhost' IDENTIFIED BY '${DB_ROOT}'; 									# Set the root password
 CREATE DATABASE ${DB_NAME} CHARACTER SET utf8 COLLATE utf8_general_ci; 						# Create the wordpress database with UTF-8 encoding
 CREATE USER '${DB_USER}'@'%' IDENTIFIED by '${DB_PASS}'; 									# Create a new user for wordpress
 GRANT ALL PRIVILEGES ON wordpress.* TO '${DB_USER}'@'%'; 									# Grant all privileges on the wordpress database to the new user
 FLUSH PRIVILEGES; 																			# Reload the grant tables in memory
 EOF
-		# Execute the SQL script using mysqld with bootstrap option for initial setup
+		/usr/bin/mysqld --user=mysql --bootstrap < /tmp/create_db.sql						# Execute the SQL script using mysqld with bootstrap option for initial setup
-		/usr/bin/mysqld --user=mysql --bootstrap < /tmp/create_db.sql
-		# Remove the temporary SQL script file
+		rm -f /tmp/create_db.sql															# Remove the temporary SQL script file
-		rm -f /tmp/create_db.sql
 fi
 ```